 EXTERNAL WATER SUPPLY ("City Water") To connect to an external source:

 - 1. Turn the demand pump switch to OFF.

-Also be sure tank fill valve is closed. - 2.
-Attach a hose from the external water source to the city water connection in a compartment in back of the rear wheels on the left side of your coach. - 3.
-Turn on the external water source.
+- Attach a hose from the external water source to the city water connection on the left side of your vehicle.

+- 3. Turn on the external water source.